MicrosoftDocs/cloud-adoption-framework/docs/govern/index.md

 ## Why govern the cloud?

-Effective cloud governance minimizes avoidable risks and streamlines acceptable cloud usage across the organization.
-Cloud governance ensures your cloud environment is compliant with external regulations and supports to your broader cloud strategy.
-Without cloud governance, organizations might realize risks that cloud governance could help avoid.
+Effective cloud governance prevents and mitigates avoidable risks.
+It streamlines acceptable cloud use across the organization.
+Cloud governance ensures the cloud environment is compliant with cloud governance policies and supports the broader cloud strategy.
+Without cloud governance, organizations might encounter risks that cloud governance could prevent.

 ## How to govern the cloud?